ranada-person/Bike-Sales---Excel-Dashboard/README.md

 # Bike-Sales---Excel-Dashboard
 Dashboard created using Microsoft Excel

-Dashboard has filtering options to view different aspects of data Uses Pivot Tables to create visualizations
+Dashboard allows user to visualize data with optional filters to see different aspects of the data.